trevordevore/levure/README.md

 ```
 version: x[.x[.x]]
 build: [x]
+encrypt stacks: true|false [If true then create an .env file alongside the app.yml file with PASSWORD=YOUR_PASSWORD_HERE in it.
+Don't commit the .env file to your version control repository.]
 multiple instances: true|false
 relaunch in background: true|false
+application data:
-application data folder: [relative path to app data folder with user or shared data folders on the computer]
+  folder: [relative path to app data folder with user or shared data folders on the computer]
+  user: true|false [Set to true to create an application data folder in the current user location on the computer]
+  shared: true|false [Set to true to create an application data folder in the shared location on the computer]
 creator code: [app creator code registered with Apple]
 shutdown when all windows are closed: true|false
 components:
   1:
-    filename: [relative path to stack file within components folder]
+    filename: [relative path to a specific component folder or a stack file within components folder]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
   2:
     folder: [path to folder containing components]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
 extensions:
   1:
     filename: [relative path to .lcm extension file]